 The Research Center, which is also home to administrative offices, is a combination of old and new.
 Dedicated in 1935, the building has a modern entrance that was added in 2000.
 Learn more

-1934 Joy Morton passed.
-His daughter, Jean (Mrs. Joseph M. Cudahy, 1883-1953), became trustee chair and served in that capacity for nineteen years.
+1934 Joy Morton died.
+His daughter, Jean (Mrs. Joseph M. Cudahy, 1883-1953), became Chairman of the Board of Trustees and served in that capacity for 19 years.
 Under her leadership, the Arboretum developed a national reputation.
-In memory of her father, she built the Administration Building, which provided a reception area for visitors, staff offices and space for the herbarium and library.
+In memory of her father, she built the Administration Building, which provided a reception area for visitors, staff offices, and space for the herbarium and library.

 1939 Clarence Godshalk (1897-1988) was named director.
-He had previously worked at the Arboretum since 1921.
+He had commenced his employment as superintendent of the grounds in 1921.
 Trained as a landscape architect in the naturalistic style of O.C.
 Simonds and others, he further developed the Arboretum’s distinctive landscapes.

 1940 Mrs. Cudahy started the Arboretum’s renowned education program by inviting the gifted naturalist and ecologist May Theilgaard Watts (1890-1975) to teach.

 1942 Thornhill Building, a new educational facility, opened on the site of the razed Morton mansion.
 Mrs. Watts developed an innovative public education program, the first such program among U.S. arboretums.
-Mrs. Watts was also known for her Tree Finder and Flower Finder identification books’ her book Reading the Landscape (1957, revised in 1975 and 1999); and for originating the Illinois Prairie Path in 1963, the first rails-to-trails project in the U.S.
+Mrs. Watts was also known for her Tree Finder and Flower Finder identification books, and her book Reading the Landscape (1957, revised in 1975 and 1999).
+She originated the Illinois Prairie Path in 1963, the first rails-to-trails project in the U.S.

-1953 Sterling Morton (1885-1961) became trustee chair after Jean’s death, serving for eight years.
-Achievements during his tenure included a new research wing and auditorium onto the Administration Building in memory of his sister; initiating a practical research program; increasing the size of the professional staff; and adding considerable acreage.
+1953 Sterling Morton (1885-1961) became Chairman of the Board after Jean’s death, serving for eight years.
+Achievements during his tenure included adding a new research wing to the Administration building, initiating a practical research program; dedicating an auditorium in the building to his sister Jean; increasing the size of professional staff; and adding considerable acreage.

-1966 After nearly 45 years at the Arboretum, Clarence Godshalk retired.
-The trustees, in selecting a new Director, wanted to bring research up to a level of excellence comparable to the existing programs in collections and education.
-They selected Dr. Marion Trufant Hall (1920– ), a scientist of broad interests and experience, as Director.
-Over the next 24 years he transformed the Arboretum into a major scientific and cultural institution.
+1966 After 45 years at the Arboretum, Clarence Godshalk retired and was succeeded as director by Dr. Marion Trufant Hall (1920– ), a scientist of broad interests and experience.
+Over the next 24 years he led the Arboretum's growth as a major scientific and cultural institution.

 1972 The Arboretum celebrated its 50th anniversary.
 A general master plan was developed; the Visitor Center was built in memory of Suzette's mother; a membership program was inaugurated; the first catalog of the plant collections was published; and an exhibition of the Arboretum's rare books was held at the Newberry Library in Chicago.